mokeyzz1/restaurant-database-project/README.md

 # Restaurant Database Project

-This project involves creatig a database for Cardinal Pizza and Hoagies (CPH), a small mom-and-pop pizza and hoagie restaurant.
-The database supports business operations and customer orders, enabling CPH to have better information about its business and performance.
+This project involves creating a database for Cardinal Pizza and Hoagies (CPH), a small mom-and-pop pizza and hoagie restaurant.
+The database supports business operations and customer orders, giving CPH better information about its business and performance.

 ## Features